 Before I decided to go on Prozac to fight vaginismus, questions circled in my head like vultures.
 What if I have debilitating side effects?
 What if I feel drugged all the time?
 Does this make me a less independent, less capable woman?

-After successfully completing the two-week program at the Women’s Therapy Center in June 2013, I know the answer to those questions is absolutely ‘No.’
+After successfully completing the two-week program at the Women’s Therapy Center in June 2013, I know the answer to those questions is an absolute ‘No.’

 But Prozac wasn’t enough.
 Dr. Ditza and Dr. Ross also instructed me to bring 30 pills of Xanax to my two-week treatment session.
 Again, I felt ashamed asking my doctor to write me a prescription, feeling it necessary to assure her I wasn’t a drug addict.
 I rationalized it by telling myself it was only a back-up plan.
 But after initial discussions with the doctors, they immediately told me to take a Xanax before coming to my first physical session.
 I remember fighting the old feelings of inadequacy, of feeling incapable of fighting this alone.
 But after the first physical session, I was absolutely stunned to learn that my vagina was actually functional!